kohljd/tea-subscriptions/README.md

 * Deployment instructions

+## Setup Instructions

+1. Fork and/or clone this repo from GitHub
+2. In terminal, run `git clone <ssh or https path>`
+3. Navigate into the cloned project by running `cd tea-subscriptions`
+4. Run `bundle install` to install gems used for this project
+5. Setup the database migration and seed file by running `rails db:{drop,create,migrate,seed}`

 ## Testing

 Rspec was used for testing.
 Official documentation [here](https://rspec.info/documentation/).
 This project ccurrently uses rspec-rails v6.1 for and rspec-core v3.13.